 With household costs rising it's a good idea to try and cut back on all of your household bills.
-The average combined water and sewage bill in the UK in 2021 was £419 according to DiscoverWater.
+The average annual combined water and sewage bill in the UK for 2023/24 is set to be £448 according to DiscoverWater.
 In this article, we look at how water bills are calculated, how to save on your water bill and what you can do if you're struggling to pay your water bill.

 For more money-saving tips and how to save on other bills, read our article 'How to save money on your household bills'.
 Additional information on cost of living support can also be found in our article, 'A guide to cost of living payments - are you eligible?'

 How your water bill is calculated varies on whether you have a water meter at your property and this will determine the type of bill that is issued to your household; meaning you will either receive a metered water bill or an unmetered water bill.
 If you are on a water meter you will be billed for your actual water usage but if you are on an unmetered bill you will be billed on the rateable value of your property.
 You will also be billed service charges including drainage and highway charges.
 If you applied for a meter but your water company was unable to fit one you may be billed on an assessed charge which is a rate calculated by the number of bedrooms in your property.